centrifix/to-do-web-app/doc/dev-log.md

 I also added an about section with placeholder content for fun.

 The web app is really coming together, and I think the next step might be to integrate the database portion.
 Until next time!

+### 7/5/25

+Yesterday was the fourth of July, and despite the fireworks and frozen margaritas that occupied me last night, I couldn't help but think about ideas for my web app.

+Although I am a bit embarrassed to admit, my mind was only focused on how I would implement databases!
+I integrated a persistent database using SQLite with the better-sqlite3 library.
+I set up the database schema, created a tasks table, and refactored the backend API routes to interact with the database instead of an in memory array.

+I had an issue at one point when I neglected to create the /data directory in my server folder, and experienced a few syntax errors as well.
+Nothing I couldn't handle, however, and it wasn't long until I was able to remedy the issues.

+I'm pretty excited to dive into user authentication next.
+Until next time!